Status of the Lawsuits Challenging the Affordable Care Act's Birth Control Coverage Benefit

 For-profit companies ranging from a mining company to the Hobby Lobby crafts store chain to an HVAC company have objected to including coverage of birth control in their health insurance plans.

-- 47 for-profit cases are pending (including 4 cases that include both for- and non-profit plaintiffs), of a total of 50 cases that have been filed by for-profits.
-T wo cases were dismissed, one of which was then re-filed in another court.
-In addition, following the Supreme Court’s decision in Hobby Lobby and Conestoga Wood, Hobby Lobby is no longer pending while Conestoga Wood was sent back to the circuit court for reconsideration based on the Court’s ruling.
+- 48 for-profit cases are pending (including 4 cases that include both for- and non-profit plaintiffs), of a total of 50 cases that have been filed by for-profits.
+Two cases were dismissed, one of which was then re-filed in another court.
+Following the Supreme Court’s decision in Hobby Lobby, the government has been permanently enjoined enforcement of the existing contraceptive coverage provision against plaintiffs in 12 cases.

 - On June 30, 2014, the Supreme Court in a 5-4 decision held that the Religious Freedom Restoration Act (RFRA) allows some for-profit corporations to get out of complying with the birth control coverage requirement if they have religious beliefs against providing it.
 The Court held: